ProjectRecommend/docs/design-docs/DesignDocument.md

 ## 1.3 Definitions, acronyms, and abbreviations <a name="daaa"></a>

 - TBD means "To be Decided", these are the components that are not yet decided.
-- ** More abbreviations are to be written here, after the doc  completion**.
 - Terminology definitions are given in the following table.

 | Term | Description |